 - Not kept for longer than is necessary

 - Processed in line with the data protection subject rights

 - Not transferred to countries where legislation does not provide equivalent or adequate protection

-** NB: The Principals are contained in Schedule 1 of the Act: Part I of the Schedule sets out the Principals, and Part II sets out guidelines for interpretation.
-A copy of the relevant text can be obtained from the Legal Department or on the Information Commissioner’s website and as such only the most significant parts of the text are mentioned in this Policy.
+** NB: The Principles are contained in Schedule 1 of the Act: Part I of the Schedule sets out the Principles, and Part II sets out guidelines for interpretation.
+A copy of the relevant text can be obtained from the Legal Department or found on the Information Commissioner’s website and as such only the most significant parts of the text are mentioned in this Policy.

-Nord Anglia Education Limited and each of its subsidiaries in the UK who handle personal data are registered with the Information Commissioner as a data controller, which allows Nord Anglia to control and to process personal data in accordance with the Data Protection Principals.
-Nord Anglia is authorised by the Information Commissioner’s Office to control and process personal data for various purposes.
-Nord Anglia intends to collect personal data for the sole purpose or meeting specifically planned, agreed and necessary purposes and to retain that information for as long as those purposes remain valid.
+Nord Anglia intends to collect personal data for the sole purpose of meeting specifically planned, agreed and necessary purposes, and to retain that information for as long as those purposes remain valid.
 Such purposes include:

-Any personal data collected by Nord Anglia must only be passed to a third party where required by law, to comply with a statutory obligation or where Nord Anglia has obtained the express written consent of the individual concerned.
+Any personal data collected by Nord Anglia will only be passed to a third party where required by law, as permitted on statutory grounds or to comply with a statutory obligation, or where Nord Anglia has obtained the express consent of the individual concerned.

-In order for Nord Anglia to meet the requirements of the Data Protection Principals, Nord Anglia will:
+In order for Nord Anglia to meet the requirements of the Data Protection Principles, Nord Anglia will:

 - Observe fully the conditions regarding fair collection and use of personal data;

 - Meet its legal obligations to specify the purpose for which personal data is used;